 - chopped cilantro, chives, or pepita seeds for topping (optional)

-- Heat a large saucepan over high heat and add 1 tbsp of olive oil.
+- Heat a large saucepan over high heat and add 1 tablespoon of olive oil.
 Add meat and cook, breaking it up until white, about 10 minutes.
 Add to the crock-pot.

 - Add remaining oil to the saute pan and drop in onions and garlic.
 Saute for 3 – 4 minutes.